Generalized Clausius inequalities and entanglement production in holographic two-dimensional CFTs: Discussion

 The proof of the QNEC in holographic field theories in \cite{Koeller_2016} shows that if the NEC is satisfied in the bulk of a \textit{smooth} classical geometry which is the solution of a two-derivative gravitational theory, then it should imply that the QNEC is satisfied in the dual field theory.
-This however does not imply anything for a solution with a null shock unless it is the limit of a smooth solution of a two-derivative gravity theory.
-When momentum density vanishes at all times, the Ba\~nados-Vaidya geometry with the null shock is indeed a limit of a smooth solution of a massless scalar field coupled to gravity as discussed in Sec.~\ref{Sec:qnechom-quenches}.
+However this does not imply anything for a solution with a null shock unless it is the limit of a smooth solution of a two-derivative gravity theory.
+When momentum density vanishes at all times, the BTZ-Vaidya geometry with the null shock is in fact a limit of a smooth solution of a massless scalar field coupled to gravity as discussed in Sec.~\ref{Sec:qnechom-quenches}.
 Therefore, our finding that the QNEC is satisfied when the change in momentum density vanishes, is consistent with the proof.
-Our general results suggest that the Ba\~nados-Vaidya geometries where the NEC is satisfied in the bulk but the QNEC is violated in the dual field theory cannot be realized as limits of smooth solutions of a two-derivative gravity theory, i.e. Einstein's gravity minimally coupled to matter fields.
-Therefore, such transitions should not be possible in the large $N$ and strong coupling limit in which the dual gravitational theory is Einstein's gravity minimally coupled to matter fields, \textit{even if we allow the process to be realized in finite time} (otherwise we should be able to take a delta function limit for the source at the boundary).
-However, the disallowed transition may be possible in the full classical string field theory which is the dual gravitational description of the holographic CFT at \textit{finite} coupling and large $N$.
+Our general results suggest that the Ba\~nados-Vaidya geometries where the NEC is satisfied in the bulk but the QNEC is violated in the dual field theory cannot be realized as limits of smooth solutions of a two-derivative gravity theory, i.e. Einstein's gravity minimally coupled to matter fields. {Therefore, even if such transitions are possible in \textit{finite} time at large $N$ and strong coupling (so that the dual gravitational theory is Einstein's gravity minimally coupled to matter fields), it should \textit{not} be possible to take the limit in which the transition becomes instantaneous \textit{in the bulk}.}\footnote{{Consider sourcing the dual $1+1$-D CFT with a gravitational potential via $g_{tt} = -1 - e^{-2\phi(x)} f(t)$ with $f(t)$ being a Gaussian function.
+This leads to a gravitational force acting for finite time leading to the injection of net momentum to the thermal matter.
+However, even in the limit in which $f(t)$ becomes a delta function, the transition of the system to the final equilibrium with the added uniform momentum density can occur over a period of time.
+It should be possible to study this explicitly via generalized hydrodynamics \cite{Doyon:2023zcl} which can explain how the right moving excitations attain different momentum from the left movers.
+It would also be interesting to study this in a holographic setup.
+Furthermore, we should study examples in which the modification of the boundary metric is not required and understand generally if the transition can be made instantaneously in an appropriate limit when it is not forbidden at large $N$ and strong coupling.
+We thank the referee for a relevant discussion.}} However, the disallowed transition {with an instantaneous limit in the bulk} may be possible in the full classical string field theory which is the dual gravitational description of the holographic CFT at \textit{finite} coupling and large $N$.
 In the latter case, the HRT prescription itself should be modified.